-- be delayed in obtaining marketing approval for our product candidates; - not obtain marketing approval at all; - obtain approval for indications that are not as broad as intended; - have the product removed from the market after obtaining marketing approval;

-- be subject to additional post-marketing testing requirements; - be subject to restrictions on how the product is distributed or used; or - be unable to obtain reimbursement for use of the product.
+- be delayed in obtaining marketing approval for our product candidates; - not obtain marketing approval at all; - obtain approval for indications that are not as broad as intended; - · have the product removed from the market after obtaining marketing approval; - be subject to additional post-marketing testing requirements; - be subject to restrictions on how the product is distributed or used; or - be unable to obtain reimbursement for use of the product.

-In particular, it is possible that the FDA and other regulatory agencies may not consider the results of our Phase 3 clinical trial of MM-398 for the treatment of patients with metastatic pancreatic cancer, once completed, to be sufficient for approval of MM-398 for this indication.
+In particular, it is possible that the FDA and other regulatory agencies may not consider the results of our Phase 3 clinical trial of MM-398 for the treatment of patients with metastatic pancreatic cancer to be sufficient for approval of MM-398 for this indication.
 In general, the FDA suggests two adequate and well-controlled clinical trials to demonstrate effectiveness because a conclusion based on two persuasive studies will be more secure.
-Although the FDA informed us that the original design of our Phase 3 clinical trial of MM-398, plus supportive Phase 2 data obtained to date, could potentially provide sufficient safety and effectiveness data for the treatment of patients with metastatic pancreatic cancer, the FDA has further advised us that whether one or two adequate and well controlled clinical trials will be required will be a review issue in connection with a new drug application, or NDA, submission.
-Even if we achieve favorable results in our Phase 3 clinical trial, the FDA may nonetheless require that we conduct additional clinical trials, possibly using a different design.
+Although the FDA informed us that the original design of our Phase 3 clinical trial of MM-398, plus supportive Phase 2 data obtained to date, could potentially provide sufficient safety and effectiveness data for the treatment of patients with metastatic pancreatic cancer, the FDA has further advised us that whether one or two adequate and well controlled clinical trials will be required will be a review issue in connection with an NDA submission.
+Even with favorable results in our Phase 3 clinical trial, the FDA may nonetheless require that we conduct additional clinical trials, possibly using a different design.